DataDog/hiring-engineers/answers.md

+# Prerequisites

+write about the prereqs I completed

 ```
 ## @param tags  - list of key:value elements - optional
 ## List of host tags.
 Attached in-app to every metric, event, log, trace, and service check emitted by this Agent.